Authentication with Google ID tokens

 To authenticate account-level APIs (such the Account API) with the Google ID token, use the account console to add your main service account (SA-2) as an account admin.
 Add the service account using its email address like you would do to add a user.

-1. As an account owner or account admin, go to the Users tab in the account console.
+As an account admin, go to the Users tab in the account console.

 Note